Local Testing with Network Restrictions

 If proxy is not auto-detected

-If a proxy is a strict requirement and the app is unable to auto-detect settings, you can simply configure your proxy in our dashboard on the next screen.
-Follow the arrow as it points you to the proxy details section.
+If a proxy is required and the app cannot auto-detect the settings, configure the proxy in the BrowserStack application dashboard.
+Follow the on-screen arrow to the Proxy Details section.

-Depending on your network settings, the proxy can work with just a host and a port, or it might need a username and a password as well.
+Depending on your network configuration, the proxy may require only a host and port, or it may also require a username and password.

 If you are using an MITM proxy

-We classify proxies into two types – transparent and MITM proxies (depending on whether or not they inspect the packets passing through them).
+BrowserStack classifies proxies as either transparent or MITM (man-in-the-middle) proxies, depending on whether they inspect the packets passing through them.

 If you are using a PAC file